How to recognize ChatGPT copy

-Please keep in mind this goes for the thought leadership pieces, where the author claims knowledge.
-Using ChatGPT to write all the content for you is quite inauthentic and feels rather fake.
+This especially goes for the thought leadership content pieces, where the author claims knowledge.
+If they use ChatGPT to write all the content for them, they're busted and perceived as inauthentic and fake.

 1. No real intro; immediate dive into the listicle